neurohackademy/2018_materials/README.md

 **Date/time**: 07/30/2018, 10:30

-A review of barriers to reproducible neuroimaging research, and some potential solutions.

 ---

 ### <a id="bl3"></a>Git/Github
+A tutorial on version control using git and GitHub.

 **Instructor**: Bernease Herman